Preferential option for the poor

 - Locate the Scriptures and copies of Church texts (all hyperlinked within the Learning Experience below).

-- Familiarise and decide on the use of online or app technologies.
+- Familiarise yourself with and decide on the use of online or app technologies.

 Learn - Focus

 Use the thinking routine ‘See- Think- Wonder’ to discuss.

 Some questions to initiate or further the discussion could include: What does the cake represent?
 What are the world’s resources?
 What are the people in the cartoon expressing?
 What makes you say that?

 Tune into students understandings of justice using the Text Connections Tool: 3T’S

 Write examples where an injustice or a situation of unfair sharing has occurred or is represented.

 Text to Text:A text, movie, song, book that contains similar themes.